 Dr. Meryl Shriver-Rice received her dual Bachelor of Arts in Anthropology and Biology from the University of Miami.
-She then earned her Master’s degree in Archaeology from the University of Nottingham in England, and later received her Ph.D. in Communication (Film, Media, and Visual Arts track) from the University of Miami.
-She has taught at the University of Miami, Barry University, and Metropolitan College of New York in New York City.
+She then earned her Master’s degree in Archaeology (Palaeoethnobotany) from the University of Nottingham in England, and later received her Ph.D. in Communication (Film, Media, and Visual Anthropology track) from the University of Miami.
+She is also on the Register for Professional Archaeologists.
+As an interdisciplinary scholar, she has taught courses in Film, Anthropology, Philosophy, Sociology, and Psychology at the University of Miami, Barry University, and Metropolitan College of New York in New York City.

 As an archaeologist, Dr. Shriver-Rice has experience in Cultural Resource Management as a “rescue archaeologist,” excavating at sites where urban development threatens archaeological remains.
-She has dug on Brickell Ave. in Miami, as well as in California and Illinois.
-Whenever possible, she also excavates overseas with international teams in Turkey, the Czech Republic, Scotland, England, and Italy.
-She is especially passionate about the colorful murals and portable artwork of the Etruscan culture.
+She has dug in Downtown Miami at the 2,000 year old Tequesta Village/Fort Dallas/Royal Palm Hotel site (Met Square) at the mouth of the Miami River, as well as in California, Missouri, and Illinois.
+She has also excavated overseas with international teams in Turkey, the Czech Republic, Scotland, England, and Italy.
+Her primary research focus is the pre-Roman Italic peoples called the Etruscans from modern day Tuscany.
+She is especially passionate about the social aspects of food, feasting and trade, the colorful tomb paintings, and portable artwork of the Etruscan culture.

-Dr. Shriver-Rice has presented papers at nine conferences including: the Conference on the Image in Los Angeles, Film & History Conference, Popular Culture Association, Women and the Silent Screen in Italy, and an interdisciplinary conference on War and Peace in the Czech Republic.
+Dr. Shriver-Rice has presented at conferences for The Society for Cinema and Media Studies, the Society for Advanced Scandinavian Studies, the Conference on the Image in Los Angeles, Film & History Conference, Popular Culture Association, Women and the Silent Screen in Italy, War and Peace in the Czech Republic.
+She is an active member of the American Institute of Archaeology, Society for Ethnobiology, and is a board member for the Archaeological Society of Southern Florida.
 She is also a marathon runner, owns a projection screen instead of a television -- and as you can tell from her profile photo -- she is a fan of street artists like JR who use art for social commentary.
-She serves as the Faculty Advisor for the GLBT rights club Equals as well as the MDC Student Art Club.
+She serves as the faculty advisor for the GLBT rights club MDC PRIDE as well as the MDC Student Art Club.